 Day 01: Arrive Prague (CZECH REPUBLIC)

 Upon arrival we are met and transferred to our hotel.
+Check in time starts from 1500 hrs.
 There’s time to relax before meeting our fellow travelers and Tour Director for a Welcome Dinner.

 Overnight: Angelo By Vienna House, Prague (2 nights) (D)